 In a nutshell

-Then it’s the main event!
-After breakfast we’ll head south and climb Cadair Idris via the Minffordd path, which begins in a beautiful woodland before rising and skirting the crags looking over the majestic Llyn Cau.
+And so to the main event.
+We head south and climb Cadair Idris via the Minffordd path, which begins in a beautiful woodland before rising and skirting the crags looking over the majestic Llyn Cau.

 After reaching the summit and admiring the views north over the rest of Snowdonia, we head along the wide ridge to a second summit of Mynydd Moel, before descending back into the valley in a circuit that is easily one of the best mountain days in North Wales.